mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 verse="Zechariah 14:8"
 %}

+In the following verses about the two seas the "ends of the earth" are also mentioned, as we saw above in {% include inline-verse.html verse="Enoch 18:6-9" url="https://parallel.thebookofenoch.info/#18" text-after=":" %}

+{% capture inline %}
+Note that while this verse is about Solomon, it is also a prophecy as it is repeated in the Zechariah verse below!
+{% endcapture %}
+{% include verse.html
+text="May he have dominion from sea to sea and from the River to the ends of the earth." verse="Psalm 72:8" caption=inline
+%}

+{% include verse.html
+text="and he shall command peace to the nations; his dominion shall be from sea to sea and from the River to the ends of the earth." verse="Zechariah 9:10"
+%}

 ## A Possible Map?

 Here is my latest understanding of the true geography, based on the scriptural evidence: